 “The property was in excellent, walk-in condition and needed nothing doing to it,” said Tim.
 “But we’ve stayed in touch with the previous owners and HomeEspaña, so we know who to contact if we need anything.”

-For the time being, the Malyons are using their villa as a second home but haven’t ruled out moving there.
+For the time being, Tim and Gail are using their villa as a second home but haven’t ruled out moving there.
 “We’ve already spent 17 weeks in Spain this year,” said Tim in October 2017.
 “If we find we’re wanting to be out here for more than half the year, we can look at becoming resident.”